chrisgrieser/nvim-recorder/README.md

 - `startStopRecording`: Starts recording to the current macro slot (so you do not need to specify a register).
 Press again to end the recording.
 - `playMacro`: Plays the macro in the current slot (without the need to specify a register).
 - `switchSlot`: Cycles through the registers you specified in the configuration.
 Also show a notification with the slot and its content.
 (The currently selected slot can be seen in the [status line component](#status-line-components).)
-- `editMacro`: Modify the macro recorded in the active slot.
+- `editMacro`: Edit the macro recorded in the active slot.
 (Be aware that these are the keystrokes in "encoded" form.)
 - `yankMacro`: Copies the current macro in decoded form that can be used to create a mapping from it.
 Breakpoints are removed from the macro.

 > 💡 For recursive macros (playing a macro inside a macro), you can still use the default command `@a`.

 ### Macro Breakpoints
-*nvim-recorder* allows you to set breakpoints in your macros which can be helpful for debugging macros.
+`nvim-recorder` allows you to set breakpoints in your macros, which can be helpful for debugging macros.
 Breakpoints are automatically ignored when you trigger the macro with a count.

 __Setting Breakpoints__
 1. *During a recording,* press the `addBreakPoint` key (default: `##`) in normal mode.